HughP/Learning-Python/README.md

-# Learning-Python
+#Notes about things I learn while trying to do tasks in Python
-This is a repository of notes I have taken while learning Python
+_This is a repository of notes I have taken while learning Python._

-#Notes about things to learn
-* How to write to a file: https://www.daniweb.com/software-development/python/threads/278729/python-write-new-line-to-file

 ##Helpful web tutorials
 * How to think like a computer scientist http://interactivepython.org/runestone/static/thinkcspy/toc.html - This has been great to get my head around data management.
 I started off with code academy, but the suff there was just mundane.